Carrick Forest Drive

 |[Loch Gower, midway along the route]|

 This 10 kilometre driving route allows visitors to explore an otherwise remote part of Galloway Forest Park between Loch Doon and the outflow for Loch Bradan, making use of private logging tracks owned by the Forestry Commission.
 Care needs to be taken with the potholes: we found it OK in a normal vehicle but it's probably inadvisable for those with low ground clearance.
 If you're used to dramatic hill walks to Munro summits, you may be a little disappointed; if not, the expanses of brooding forest broken up by quiet lochs, all from the comfort of your car, may be just the ticket.
 Which you buy (before or after depending on your direction of travel) from the Roundhouse Cafe at the north end of Loch Doon.
+Also check out the similar Raiders' Road Forest Drive elsewhere in the park if this is the sort of thing that floats your boat.

 |[The viewpoint for Loch Riecawr on the Forest Drive also has a small adventure playground]|